liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

 The `view` route can include the `guestbookName`, but you should also change the `<implicit-parameter...` tags since we're using the `switchTabsURL` now.
-Here's what the  route will look like when you're done with it:
+Here's what the  route looks like when you're done with it:

     <route>
         <pattern>/{guestbookName}/view</pattern>